avisek41/coordle-backend/PLAN_INHERITANCE.md

    - Should return error: "Invalid owner ID format"
    - Status code should be 400

+8. **Get Users with Same Plan - Trip Exclusion**
+   - Users already in owner's trips should be excluded from results
+   - Summary should show correct counts for available vs. excluded users
+   - API should return only users available for new invitations

 ## Usage Examples

 ### Finding Users with Same Plan

 To find all users who have the same plan as a specific owner:

+**Important**: This API automatically excludes users who are already in trips with the owner, ensuring you only see available users for new invitations.

 ```bash
 GET /api/users/same-plan/{ownerId}